Friday, January 24, 2025

 • What does it mean to say a plaintiff "pleaded himself out of court?"
 Consider how a court should resolve a 12(b)(6) in the following cases.

-• Godin includes in her complaint allegations that she hit students.
+• Godin includes in her complaint allegations that she hit the students.

 • A, an African American non-attorney, applies for a position as an attorney in a law firm.
-The firm sends him a rejection letter reading, "We are not hiring you because you are not an attorney and because you are African American."
+The firm sends him a rejection letter reading, "We are not hiring you because you are not an attorney and because we do not hire African Americans as attorneys in our firm."
 A sues under an anti-discrimination law; the plaintiff must show race was a but-for cause for his non-hiring (that is, he must show that he would have been hired but-for the protected characteristic).

 • How do the rules prevent pleading from becoming too loose and limited to simple notice?